sulu/sulu-docs/reference/content-types/checkbox.rst

     * - type
       - string
       - Defines the look of the checkbox, can either be "checkbox" or "toggler".
 Be aware of the difference between property type and parameter type.
+    * - default_value
+      - string
+      - Defines the default value of the checkbox.
+When not set the initial value of the checkbox is null.

 Examples
 --------